NoBlackMagic/articles/bwtf/article.md

 Since the day I became a developer, I've always feared the _Big What The Fuck_.

-The _BWTF_ is not only related to the code you write, it is the lack of knowledge that threaten to crush your entire project.
-It can be as simple as a server misconfiguration that cause a gaping security flaw.
+The _BWTF_ is not only related to the code you write, it is the lack of knowledge that threatens to crush your entire project.
+It can be as simple as a server misconfiguration that causes a gaping security flaw.

-When the _BWTF_ strikes there is nowhere to go, there is no place to hide.
+When the _BWTF_ strike, there is nowhere to go; there is no place to hide.
 The _BWTF_ is like the worst earthquake in the world: no building endures.
 A big part of your application, job and/or reputation goes to waste.
 And nobody wants this to happen.

 > How can you protect yourself from the _Big What The Fuck_?